Progesterone: 7 things you should know

 - May interact with grapefruit juice and grapefruit products.

-- Report any worrying side effects, such as chest pain, flu-like symptoms, cough, problems with urination, or breast changes to your doctor.
+- Report any worrying side effects, such as chest pain, flu-like symptoms, cough, vision changes, problems with urination, breathing, or breast changes to your doctor.

-- Talk to your doctor about stopping progesterone temporarily if you have surgery scheduled (usually discontinued 4 to 6 weeks prior to surgery).
+- Talk to your doctor about stopping progesterone temporarily if you have surgery scheduled (usually discontinued 4 to 6 weeks before surgery).

 - Peak levels of progesterone are reported within 3 hours of administration of the oral capsules, 8 hours after administration of the IM injection, 3.5-7 hours after administration of the intravaginal gel, and 17 to 24 hours after administration of the vaginal insert.